vimpostor/vim-tpipeline/README.md

 Restart tmux and now you should see your vim statusline inside tmux.

-`vim-tpipeline` is compatible with most statuslines and can be used together with other statusline plugins like lightline.
+`vim-tpipeline` is compatible with most statuslines and can be used together with other statusline plugins like *lightline*.
 If it doesn't work with yours, file a bug report.

 # Configuration